New Zealand men's national football team: Success for Spain '82

 At the beginning of the 1980s the All Whites were on a run of consecutive victories until the 1980 Oceania Cup in New Caledonia.
 New Zealand ended up having a disastrous campaign, losing 1–3 and 0–4 to Tahiti and Fiji respectively.
 In the last round without a possible qualification for the final they beat the Solomon Islands 6–1.

 The All Whites later improved when the team advanced to the final phase of the qualifiers for the 1982 World Cup.
 With zero losses, the team's strength was highlighted by a 3–3 draw and a 1–0 victory against Australia, and a 13–0 victory against Fiji.
 For the final phase the All Whites, competed against China PR, Saudi Arabia and Kuwait.
 After a 5–0 victory against the Saudis, they competed in a play-off match against China, winning 2–1, eventually qualifying for the World Cup in Spain.

 Up until the 1980s, the All Whites received criticism for having a high number of British players.
 Of the 22-man squad in their 1982 World Cup campaign, 11 members were born in the United Kingdom.
 This included the captain Steve Sumner and striker Steve Wooddin, who had both played club football in England before immigrating.
 They lost all three games conceding 12 goals and scoring just 2.
 Over the following decades the composition of the national squad changed and "the face of football became increasingly Kiwi".

+Sent into Group 6, alongside Brazil, Scotland and Soviet Union, New Zealand lost all three games, with Sumner and Woodin scoring the team's only goals, that happened in the 5–2 loss to Scotland.